physik932/code-sample/README.md

 You can visit the above URL links or use a program like `curl` or Postman.

 ### Changing the Message of the Day
-Using Postman or curl, you can PUT a raw body to the same endpoint.
-You should receive a "Motd updated!" message if it was successful.
+Using `curl` or Postman, you can PUT your new MOTD as a raw body to the one of the above websites.
+You should receive a "Motd updated!" message if the operation was successful.

-Using H2 for persistence, this updates the only record in the database.
+Using H2 for persistence, the PUT operation updates the only record in the database.
 You can follow up with a GET request in Postman or visit the site(s) in a browser to see the updated message.

 ### Development Process and Notes to Self
 I started by learning about Spring Boot and how to wire up the basic REST functions to use locally.
-I got this set up by referencing the Spring Boot Hello World documentation.
-I added H2 as the in memory pRishi Sheth Development Notesersistent database because I had used it in previous projects for prototyping.
-I used a repository class and autowired it to the MotdController class.
-I refactored Motd to MotdMain for the main application and used Motd as an entity class to map to our database.
+I got this set up by referencing the Spring Boot Hello World app and documentation.
+I added H2 as the in-memory persistent database because I had used it in previous projects for prototyping.
+I used a repository class and used the @Autowired annotation to map our repository and rest controller class to each other.
+I refactored `Motd` to `MotdMain` for the main application and used `Motd` as an entity class to map to our database.

 I was able to fix the initial test pretty quick by adjusting the expected text.
-I added another test for the Put Mapping, but ran into issues where the updateMotd() test would work but the getMotd() test would fail.
-I found the Spring application context persists between test.
-I used the @DirtiesContext annotation to fix this.
+I added another test for the PUT operation to update the motd, but ran into issues where the `updateMotd()` test would work but the `getMotd()` test would fail.
+I found the Spring application context persists between tests.
+I used the `@DirtiesContext` annotation to fix this.

-The initial deployment with mvn spring-boot:run worked great, but I was able to get Docker set up locally and running easily with `mvn install dockerfile:build` and running with `docker run -p 8080:8080 -t physik932/motd-code-sample`on my local Docker instance.
+The initial deployment with `mvn spring-boot:run` created the app locally to run.
+I was able to get Docker set up locally and build my image with `mvn install dockerfile:build` and running with `docker run -p 8080:8080 -t physik932/motd-code-sample`on my local Docker instance.
 The Maven Assembly plugin got the Dockerfile and jar file produced by maven into a zip file.
 I uploaded this to elastic beanstalk and `http://motd.us-east-2.elasticbeanstalk.com` set up.
 I used Route53 to set up a Hosted Zone and A record to `motd.rishi-sheth.com`.